 Tips for Growing Better Beets

-The beet is a very popular garden vegetable with just about every part of it able to be consumed by those who want to prepare it in a variety of ways; depending on the specific dish you're attempting to make.
+The beet is a very popular garden vegetable with almost every part of it able to be consumed by those who want to prepare it in a variety of ways; depending on the specific dish you're attempting to make.

 In the United States it is called by a number of different names, including red beet, blood turnip, and garden beet, among others.
 Some people are so fond of them they have a place for them in an array of meals.